MateusGesualdo/AstroPlanner/README.md

 ## Language
 The app is originally designed for Portuguese speakers.
-Nonetheless, it's fairly intuitive and can be translated to English using Google Chrome.
+Nonetheless, it's fairly intuitive and can be translated to English using Google Chrome, for instance.
 Notice, however, that "Wednesday" and "Thursday" will be wrongly translated as "Fourth" and "Fifth"

 ## Running the project